-In January 2017, the FASB issued ASU 2017-04, Simplifying the Test for Goodwill Impairment.
+In January 2017, the FASB issued ASU 2017-04, Simplifying the Test for Goodwill Impairment (Topic 350).
 The FASB issued this update to simplify how an entity is required to test goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
 Step 2 measures a goodwill impairment loss by comparing the implied fair value of a reporting unit's goodwill with the carrying amount of that goodwill.
 The amendments in this update modify the concept of impairment from the condition that exists when the carrying amount of goodwill exceeds its implied fair value to the condition that exists when the carrying amount of a reporting unit exceeds its fair value.
 The guidance should be applied on a prospective basis and is effective for annual or interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
-Early adoption is permitted and the Company does not anticipate that the changes will materially impact the financial statements unless a goodwill impairment is recognized in the future.
+Early adoption is permitted, but the Company does not anticipate the new standard will materially impact the financial statements unless goodwill impairment is recognized in the future.

 In January 2018, the FASB issued ASU 2018-01, Land Easement Practical Expedient for Transition to Topic 842.
 The FASB issued this update to provide an optional transition on practical expedient that, if elected, would not require companies to reconsider its accounting for existing or expired land easements before the adoption of Topic 842 and that were not previously accounted for as leases under Topic 840.
 The guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those annual periods.
-The Company is currently in the process of assessing the effects of adoption on the Company's financial statements.
+The Company is currently in the process of assessing the effects of adoption on its financial statements, but it does not anticipate the new standard will materially impact the financial statements.